-- 1. Walls exposed to the outside atmosphere having a continuous water vapor retarder with a rating of 1 perm (57 ng/s m2 Pa) or less with openings gasketed or sealed; - Openable windows and doors meeting the air leakage requirements of the International Energy Conservation Code, Section 502.1.4; and - 3.
-Caulking or sealants are applied to areas, such as joints around window and door frames, between sole plates and floors, between wall-ceiling joints, between wall panels, at penetrations for plumbing, electrical and gas lines, and at other openings.
+Walls exposed to the outdoor atmosphere having a continuous air barrier with openings gasketed or sealed; Weatherstripping on openable windows and doors; and

+3. Caulking or sealants are applied to areas, such as joints around window and door frames, between sole plates and floors, between wall-ceiling joints, between wall panels, at penetrations for plumbing, electrical and gas lines and at other openings.